der-bernd/BiloPortal/README.md

 Django installed:
 - To get started, visit https://www.djangoproject.com/start/

+Some python packages:
+- pandas
+- dateutil
+- mysqlclient
+- django-multiselectfield

-XAMPP or other local server with MySQL running
+XAMPP or other local server with MySQL running, creds are expected as constants in bilobit_portal/auth/db.py, see settings.py for which data is needed

-Lots of motivation and fun
+**Please do make migrations and migrate after settings the credentials!**

+And you will need lots of motivation.
+Have fun with it!